mantoni/eslint_d.js/README.md

     (setq flycheck-javascript-eslint-executable "eslint_d")
     ```

-If you're using `eslint_d` in any other editor, please tell me!
+If you're using `eslint_d` in any other editor, please let us know!

 ### Automatic Fixing